 OOKFOIC ✓ COMPLETED ► IN PROGRESS ONGOING Operational Plan Action Description Annual Comment Status 5.1: Strategic Planning Governo Encourage informed planning ince g, balanced growth and community e ngagement 5.1.1: Councils planning is integrated and long term.
 Ensure Council's planning in consistent with the Office of Local Government's Integrated Planning and reporting Framework.
 Planning and Repo implemented a m software program community easier business improve Il Office of Local Govern orting guidelines and Co ore functional Planning which has made repor and more readily avail- ment process to further geting processes intern ouncil has and Reporting ting to the able.
 A continuous enhance Council's ONGOING Implement Council's Fit for the Future strategies. throughout the orgusual.
 This provide financial stresses floods and COVID-opportunities for a e Strategies have been i ganisation, and have be d Council with capacity and demands associate 19 Pandemic.
 A further ontinued sustainable se mence in September 20 ecome business as of to deal with the ed with the bushfires, project to identify ervice delivery is ONGOING 5.1.2: Councils decision making on all matters is transparent, accessible and accountable.
-Ensure compliance with Code of Meeting Practice.
-Following a review as required within 12 months of the Council elections in December 2021, Council's Code of Meeting Practice (the Code) was adopted by resolution on 29 March 2022, When the Code was adopted amendments were made to adopt new mandatory provisions of the Model Code of Conduct, as well as non-mandatory provisions concerning the attendance of Councillors at Council and Committee meetings by audio-visual link.
-Council has met the requirements of the Code to record and make available a podcast of each meeting, and the requirement to keep full and accurate minutes of the proceedings of meetings and to publish the confirmed minutes on Council's website.
-ONGOING Process informal and formal requests for Council information and complete required reporting. information under Access) Act during information relatir Council's publishe 66 formal applications for the Government Inform g the full year reporting g to these applications d Disclosure Log as requ yed 557 informal access nation (Public period.
+Ensure compliance with Code of Meeting Practice. elections in Decen (the Code) was as When the Code w to adopt new mar Conduct, as well o the attendance of meetings by audio Council has met the and make availab requirement to ke ne requirements of the G le a podcast of each m ep full and accurate min eetings and to publish ti le of Meeting Practice 29 March 2022, Its were made 6 Model Code of 6 sions concerning 6 and Committee Code to record 6 eeting, and the 6 nutes of the ONGOING Process informal and formal requests for Council information and complete required reporting. information under Access) Act during information relatir Council's publishe 66 formal applications for the Government Inform g the full year reporting g to these applications d Disclosure Log as requ yed 557 informal access nation (Public period.
 The was included in uired by the Act.
 ONGOING 5.1.3: Council will continually review its service provision to ensure best possible outcomes for the community.
 Conduct a community satisfaction survey for the Hawkesbury.
-The 2021 Community Satisfaction Survey was run from 27 July to10 August 2021 with 401 residents surveyed.
-Results of the survey will be published to Council's website and be used to inform the review of Council's Community Strategic Plan and four-year delivery program as well as all other planning documents for Council.
-COMPLETED 5.1.4: Encourage increased community participation in planning and policy development.
+July to10 August 20 the survey will be p to inform the revie ity Satisfaction Survey v 121 with 401 residents su oublished to Council's w w of Council's Commur very program as well as uncil. rveyed.
+Results of rebsite and be used hity Strategic Plan COMPLETED 5.1.4: Encourage increased community participation in planning and policy development.
 Undertake community engagement associated with planning and policy development in accordance with Council's Engagement Policy and/or legislative requirements. with respect to: New Develop the community occurre ment Control Plan Inning Proposals d during the period ONGOING